Nassau County Child Neglect Cases

 Child neglect is defined at both a state and federal level.
 At a state

-level, child abuse and neglect is defined in both civil and criminal statutes.
+level, child abuse and neglect are defined in both civil and criminal

-According to the State of New York, neglect is defined as the failure
+statutes.
+According to the State of New York, neglect is defined as the

-of a parent or other type of caretaker to provide a child with necessary
+failure of a parent or other type of caretaker to provide a child with

-food, clothing, shelter, medical care, and / or supervision to the degree
+necessary food, clothing, shelter, medical care, and / or supervision

 At a federal level, the Child Abuse Prevention and Treatment Act, or CAPTA,